dmd-program/art-design-course-resources/portfolio-tips.md

 #### Images

-* Prepare a variety of image sizes when exporting work, becasue different applications will ask for different things.
+* Prepare a variety of image sizes when exporting work, because different applications will ask for different things.
     * **High-resolution:** A PDF for vector-based work, or a 300ppi large size image for raster images.
 Consider how large you might print an image and check it's dimensions in Photoshop.
     * **Large web size:** 1920px x 1080px \(or similar depending on your aspect ratio\); the largest size you'll typically need for websites or anything viewed on a screen.
-        * For your website, optimzie the image in [Photoshop](https://helpx.adobe.com/photoshop-elements/using/optimizing-images-jpeg-format.html) or [Squoosh](https://squoosh.app/).
+        * For your website, optimize the image in [Photoshop](https://helpx.adobe.com/photoshop-elements/using/optimizing-images-jpeg-format.html) or [Squoosh](https://squoosh.app/).
     * **1000px wide:** A medium-size image that is often asked for in applications.
 * [Tips on photographing paintings and 2D work](https://expertphotography.com/photographing-artwork-tips/)
  * [Studio photography of small/medium objects](https://www.instructables.com/id/Adafruit-Photo-Tutorial/)